saz/puppet-rsyslog/README.md

 ## Configuration

-Configuration options should be configured in Hiera
+Configuration options should be configured in Hiera.
+Defaults are defined in data/common.yaml within the module

 ### Main system configuration